Rotator Cuff Injury

 What is a rotator cuff injury?

 Your rotator cuff consists of muscles and tendons that hold your shoulder in place.
-It is one of the most important parts of your shoulder.
+It's one of the most important parts of your shoulder.

 What causes a rotator cuff injury?